Political career of Rab Butler (1929–1941): Later analysis and Butler's memoirs

 The sections on appeasement in Butler's memoirs attracted little attention from reviewers, the exception being Labour Leader Harold Wilson, as Britain's refusal to intervene in the Spanish Civil War on the side of the Republic was still a totemic issue to the Left a generation later.
 Butler stressed his role in answering Parliamentary questions, travelling to League meetings in Geneva and meeting with foreign diplomats in London (Halifax disliked foreign travel and having dealings with the Soviets and Japanese).
-Paul Stafford wrote, "The impression that The Art of the Possible creates, that Rab welcomed the drive away from appeasement after Prague and supported Halifax for leading it, is wholly false".
+Paul Stafford wrote, "The impression that The Art of the Possible creates, that Rab welcomed the drive away from appeasement after [Hitler's breach of the Munich Agreement by occupying] Prague and supported Halifax for leading it, is wholly false".
 For all their differences, Chamberlain and Halifax had by this time largely come to agree that no agreement with Hitler was worthwhile without at least the threat of war and that a line must be drawn over Danzig.

 Butler's own papers suggest that he had gone to "greater lengths to meet Hitler's demands than any other figure in the British government" in 1939.
 His efforts to revoke the Polish guarantee in the summer of 1939 went beyond even Horace Wilson's, and it seems doubtful that he was willing to fight Hitler over Poland at all.
 Paul Stafford noted, "Rab's pre-war record at the Foreign Office is not a creditable one.
 Had the truth about his activities in 1938-9 been clearly appreciated while he was still in politics, the effect on his career would probably have been catastrophic".

 Butler tried to prevent the publication of Channon's diaries in the 1960s lest they shed light on his activities in this era.
 Patrick Cosgrave wrote, "Butler did not merely go along with appeasement, he waxed hard, long and enthusiastic for it, and there is very little evidence in public records at the time that he took the slightest contemporary interest in the rearmament programme to which he devotes such emphasis in his memoirs".
 Halifax made not one reference to Butler, who was by then a leading member of the government, in his 1957 autobiography, Fullness of Days.
 Halifax's biographer Andrew Roberts writes: "It is hard to see Butler as a sympathetic figure in the 1930s.
 He took to appeasement with an unholy glee not shared after the Anschluss by anyone else in the Foreign Office... a thoroughly unattractive figure".
 Butler's biographer Michael Jago comments that it is "hard to disagree" with Roberts.
 Over appeasement, Butler "distorted the facts, grossly misrepresenting his responsibility and attitudes in 1938".
 Although not the direct cause of his leadership defeats in 1957 or 1963 "it was... always there, the blemish that he could not quite reason away".